AmirFone/Hack_lama/README.md

 - **Real-time Feedback**: Gain insights on improving delivery, tone, and audience engagement.
 - **User-friendly Interface**: Navigate through the recording and analysis process with ease.

+## Technical Stack
+- **Frontend**: Crafted with modern web technologies for a responsive user experience.
+- **Backend**: Built on Flask, our robust backend handles complex audio and video processing tasks efficiently.
+- **Data Storage**: Utilizes AWS S3 for secure and scalable storage of video and script data.
+- **Machine Learning**: Employs GPT Vision for facial expression analysis and Together API for generating the feedback.

 ## Getting Started

 ### Prerequisites